KevinFast/kevinfast.github.com/about.md

 # PRIOR AFFILIATIONS

-I am a former partner of the law firm of Hunton & Williams, one of the largest law firms in the world.
+I am a former partner of the law firm of Hunton & Williams (now Hunton Andrews Kurth LLP).
 As a seventeen year member of the firm’s “Resources, Regulatory and Environmental Law” team (seven years as an associate and more than ten years as a partner), I participated in a wide range of administrative rulemakings, judicial review proceedings, and enforcement litigation having national scope and effect.
 My clients have included the owners of coal-fired, steam electric generating facilities, chemical companies, and other industrial and manufacturing facilities.

 I resigned my partnership with Hunton & Williams in the summer of 2005 to open my own office.